-Elements of Type relayed authentication Туре Description Set to true to enable interactive authentication on the remote server. password boolean Authentication based on username and password.
-Set to true to enable password-based authentication on the remote server. public_key Top level Authentication based on public-private encryption keypairs. item Use the selection child element to disable or configure authentication using public-private keypairs on the remote server. selection string Configures authenticaton on the remote server using public-private keypairs.
-The following values are disabled possible:

-- Disables the authentication method. - publish_to_ldap
+Elements of gateway authentication Туре Description authenticatio n_protocol Top level item RADIUS setting.
+Set to pap to use the Password Authentication Protocol.
+To use the Challenge-Handshake Authentication Protocol, set it to chap.
+Elements of relayed authentication Туре Descrip tion keyboard interactive boolean between includes TIS auth configur be used authenti ication based on exchanging messages the user and the server.
+This method authentication schemes like S/Key or sentication.
+Depending on the ation of the SSH server, might have to together with password-based cation. on the re emote server. password boolean Authent passwor ication based on username and d. rue to enable password-based cation on the remote server. public_key Top level item ication based on public-private on keypairs. configur selection child element to disable or e authentication using public-private on the remote server. selection string using pu res authenticaton on the remote server blic-private keypairs.
+The following re possible: • di sabled Di sables the authentication method. • pu blish_to_ldap ke pu to Se th th PS generates a keypair, and uses this eypair in the server-side connection.
+The ablic key of this keypair is also uploaded the LDAP database set in the LDAP erver of the connection policy.
+That way a server can authenticate the client to be generated public key stored under the ter's username in the LDAP database.

-SPS generates a keypair, and uses this keypair in the server-side connection.
-The public key of this keypair is also uploaded to the LDAP database set in the LDAP Server of the connection policy.
-That way the server can authenticate the client to the generated public key stored under the user's username in the LDAP database.
-You can configure LDAP servers using the /api/configuration/policies/ldap_servers endpoint, and connection policies using the /api/configuration/ssh/connections endpoint.
+You can configure LDAP servers using the /api/configuration/policies/ldap servers endpoint, and connection policies using the /api/configuration/ssh/connections endpoint.